-8.1.1.
+8.2.1.
 SSH crossover differences

-Orbits of Jason-1 GDR products are fully compliant with requirement.
-Nevertheless, small geographical correlated patterns of amplitudes up to ± 2 cm (positive in North-Atlantic and South-Pacific, negative in South-Atlantic and North-Pacific) are visible on maps of mean SSH differences at crossovers (see right of figure 61).
-Using orbits based on a new version of gravity field reduces these small geographical correlated pattern (see left of figure 61).
+Orbits of Jason-1 GDR products (POE-C solution until cycle 374) are fully compliant with requirement.
+Nevertheless, small geographical correlated patterns of amplitudes up to ± 2 cm (positive in North-Atlantic and South-Pacific, negative in South-Atlantic and North-Pacific) are visible on maps of mean SSH differences at crossovers (see right of figure 71).
+Using orbits based on a new version of gravity field reduces these small geographical correlated pattern (see left of figure 71).